-Hundreds of programs across the network of eight Global Centers attract thousands of participants each year.
+Hundreds of programs across the network of nine Global Centers attract thousands of participants each year.
 We have created a dynamic hub of dialogue and ideas, with Columbia’s greatest minds addressing topics ranging from the impacts of war and terrorism to the influence of the arts on individuals’ response to crisis.

 In each city, Columbia partners with local universities, companies, governmental bodies, and NGOs, to hold policy-level conferences, roundtables, and seminars.
 Although many of our program participants include Columbia students, faculty, and alumni, we encourage and are strengthened by the participation of local academic peers, professionals, artists, writers, and others who contribute to our global impact.
 Our work is made immeasurably more powerful through YOUR participation.
-Find out below how you can get involved in education programs, research programs, and public programs.
+Find out below how you can get involved in education programs, research projects, and public engagement.

 Creating an accessible space for global education is a priority for Columbia University and the Columbia Global Centers.
 It is the basis on which the centers bring together academics from local institutions and those from Columbia University, such as Studio X, led by the Graduate School of Architecture, Planning and Preservation with laboratories in Amman, Beijing, Istanbul, Johannesburg, Mumbai and Rio de Janeiro.